-Couriers and Messengers with little to no experience tend to make between $18880 and $21670 while the more experienced ones make over $34580 per year.
+Couriers and Messengers with little to no experience tend to make between $20390 and $23700 while the more experienced ones can earn over $35780 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Courier and Messenger is to move to a higher paying state like DC.
-Right now, the highest paying states for Couriers and Messengers are DC, MN, MT, CA and OR.
+One of the easiest ways to increase your salary as a Courier and Messenger is to move to a higher paying state like DC.
+Right now, the highest paying states for Couriers and Messengers are DC, WA, RI, CA and CT.

-3 other factors that can increase your salary as A Courier and Messenger is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Courier and Messenger is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Couriers and Messengers what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Couriers and Messengers what degree they had when they got the job and most of them said they had a High School Diploma followed by an Associate’s Degree.

 Pros and Cons